Justin-jay-Kirkman/Justin-jay-Kirkman/README.md

 - 👋 Hi, I’m @Justin-jay-Kirkman
 - 👀 I’m looking to collaborating on software that makes the world more efficent and/or safe
-- 🌱 I’m currently working on AI bot scripting in JavaScript and varous customer portals built of Django/Python.
+- 🌱 I’m currently working on AI bot scripting in JavaScript and varous customer portals built with Django/Python.
 - 💞️ I’m interested in python, go, vue.js, AWS/GCP and predictive analysis.
 - 📫 You can reach me on linked in at https://www.linkedin.com/in/justin-j-kirkman/